About Our Funders

 Ockham Residential

 Ockham Residential is Auckland’s most thoughtful developer.
 Through creating elegant and enduring buildings that are well-loved by those who make them home, Ockham hopes to enhance Auckland – and to contribute to its many communities.
 Founded in 2009 by Mark Todd and Benjamin Preston, Ockham supports a number of organisations in arts, science and education.
 These include the Ockham Collective, their creative and educational charity, the acclaimed BWB Texts series, the People’s Choice Award in New Zealand Geographic’s Photographer of the Year Award, and Ponsonby’s Objectspace gallery.
-But their principal sponsorship of the New Zealand Book Awards, a relationship now in its eighth year, is perhaps their most visible contribution.
+But their principal sponsorship of the New Zealand Book Awards, a relationship now in its ninth year, is perhaps their most visible contribution.
 Says Mark Todd: “Our communities would be drab, grey and much poorer places without art, without words, without science – without critical thought.
 That’s why our partnership with the Ockham New Zealand Book Awards means the world to us.”

 Visit the website